 Clean Install Windows 8.1 or 7

-First insert the Windows installation media to DVD drive.
+First insert the Windows installation media to the DVD drive.
 Restart your computer and boot it from that drive.
 This usually requires either entering a keyboard command to open the boot menu or entering the BIOS (or UEFI on newer laptops and tablets) and manually selecting the drive.
 For discs, select your CD or DVD drive.
 For thumb drives, select “USB” or “USB-HDD.”

 The first screen lets you select your language, location, and keyboard localizations.
 Click “Next,” then “Install now.”
 Wait for the setup process to initiate.